trufflesuite/trufflesuite.com/public/docs/getting_started/compile.md

 ## Command

-To compile a Truffle project, change to the root of the directory where the project is located and then type the following into a terminal:
+To compile a Truffle project, change to the project's contracts directory and then type the following into a terminal:

 ```shell
 truffle compile